sbsiewertcsu/numeric-parallel-starter-code/Linux-VPN-at-Chico/README.md

 ## 5. Verify Connection

+Simplest way is to try and ssh into ecc.

 ```{sh}
 ssh <user>@ecc-linux.csuchico.edu
 ```

+`<user>` should be the same prefix as your .csuchico.edu email.
+For example, `ssh jbcollins@ecc-linux.csuchico.edu`

 If it hangs, you're not connected.

-To check for errors, run `sudo -E gpclient --fix-openssl connect vpn.csuchico.edu`
+To check for errors, run `sudo -E gpclient --fix-openssl connect vpn.csuchico.edu` (running in foreground without log suppression)

-You may need to instead run `sudo -E gpclient --fix-openssl connect --clean vpn.csuchico.edu`, or `sudo -E gpclient --fix-openssl connect --hip vpn.csuchico.edu`, though these are not guaranteed to work.
+You may need to instead run `sudo -E gpclient --fix-openssl connect --clean vpn.csuchico.edu` (clears cookies), or `sudo -E gpclient --fix-openssl connect --hip vpn.csuchico.edu` (accomodates hip, but stopped working for me), though these are not guaranteed to work.

 The version of GlobalProtect used by CSU Chico is outdated and no longer supported by the packages listed on the support page, hence the need for this project.